AlexKnyshov/alibaseq/README.md

 ![extraction_modes.png](extraction_modes.png)

 option `-c` specifies the max number of (super)contigs to extract.
 By default it is set to 0, which causes all supercontigs to be extracted.
-If a single (best matching) contig needs to be extracted, so `-c` should be set to 1. (default: 0)
+If a single (best matching) contig needs to be extracted, so `-c` should be set to 1.
+If a set of one or several closely similar hits to be extracted, should be set to -1 (`-c=-1`) (default: 0)

 option `--fl` specifies flanks on each side in bp.
 This option is only available when `-x` is set to `s` or `b`. (default: 0)